p-DG cyclotomic nilHecke algebras II: Cellular algebras under p -differential

 \begin{lem} The bilinear pairing \eqref{eqnbilinearform} associated to a $p$-DG quasi-hereditary cellular ideal is non-zero.
 Consequently, the ideal $J$ is generated by an indecomposable idempotent $e\in J$ such that $\Delta=Ae$ and $J=AeA$.
 The idempotent can be chosen to satisfy $\dif(e)\in Ae$. \end{lem} \begin{proof} Since $\Delta$ is projective and indecomposable (Theorem \ref{thmmoduleproperties} (iii)), it is the projective cover of a unique simple module.
 Therefore the radical of the module, which agrees with the radical of the bilinear form (Theorem \ref{thmmoduleproperties} (ii)), is a proper submodule of $\Delta$.
 It follows that the bilinear form is non-zero.

 The second statement follows from the fact that cellular ideals are either square-zero or idempotent.
 See, for instance, \cite[Lemma 2.1]{KoXi2}.
 We just indicate how such an idempotent is constructed.
 Since the bilinear pairing \eqref{eqnbilinearform} is non-zero in this case, there exists an $x \in \Delta$ such that $\langle x,y \rangle=1$ for some other element $y$.
 Choose a homogeneous maximal degree such $x$.
-Then necessarily $\dif(x)=0$.
-The element $ e:=\phi(y,x) $ satisfies
+Then necessarily $\dif(x)$ lies in the radical of $\Delta$, so that $\langle \dif(x),y\rangle=0$.
+By Lemma \ref{lemcellbilinearformdifinv}, we also have $\langle x,\dif(y)\rangle=0$.